 Of course, asking the age at which you will have access to your pension is a key piece of information you should be aware of.
 Unless you meet strict criteria, most people can’t access their pensions until the age of 55, rising to 57 from 2028.

 In most cases PensionBee can help savers combine their pensions into one plan with a few personal details.
-They’ll ask for some basic information from you to begin with, such as your address, national insurance number and date of birth, as well as the name of your old pension provider and your policy number, if you have it to hand.
+They’ll ask for some basic information from you to begin with.
+For example, your address, NI number and date of birth.
+They may ask the name of your old pension provider and your policy number, if you have it.

 The more information you are able to provide, the faster they will be able to find and combine your pensions.

-Consolidating your pensions into one pot can be beneficial, as it enables you to see all of your retirement savings in one place, so you can work out if you’re on the right track, or if you’ll need to increase your contributions to reach your retirement goals.
+Consolidating your pensions into one pot can be beneficial.
+It enables you to see all of your retirement savings in one place, so you can work out if you’re on the right track, or if you’ll need to increase your contributions to reach your retirement goals.
 It also gives you the opportunity to do your research and move all your pension pots to one provider with lower fees, or one that better fits your values or investment needs.

 However, before you move or combine your pension pots, it is essential that you check you will not lose any special benefits you may be entitled to if you transfer.
 Such benefits include guaranteed annuity rate.